Kineubenae

 Chief Kineubenae (also recorded as Golden Eagle, Quinipeno, Quenebenaw, Quenepenon, etc.) (c.
-1750–1812), was an 18th century chief of the Mississauga Ojibwa, located on the north shore of Lake Ontario.
+1750–1812), was an 18th-century chief of the Mississauga Ojibwa, located on the north shore of Lake Ontario.
 His name Giniw-bine in the Anishinaabe language means "golden eagle[-like partridge]".
 He was a member of the Nigig-doodem (Otter Clan).

 Biography

 As the principal chief of the Mississaugas on Twelve Mile (Bronte) Creek, Kineubenae frequently represented the Mississaugas in negotiations with the Crown.
 Notably, he negotiated with the British in 1805 over the proposed sale of the "Mississauga Tract."
-He was hesitant to give up the land, and told William Claus, deputy superintendent general of Indian affairs in Upper Canada: "the young Men & Women have found fault with so much having been sold before: it is true we are poor, & the Women say we will be worse, if we part with any more."Only after further pressure did he comply, along with a promise that the Mississaugas would keep the river mouths and their rights to the fisheries.
+He was hesitant to give up the land, and told William Claus, deputy superintendent general of Indian affairs in Upper Canada: "it is hard for us to give away more land.
+The young Men & Women have found fault with so much having been sold before: it is true we are poor, & the Women say we will be worse, if we part with any more."Only after further pressure did he comply, along with a promise that the Mississaugas would keep the river mouths and their rights to the fisheries.
 But by 1806, Kineubenae was protesting against settler encroachments on the fisheries.
+He was a signatory on major land treaties around Lake Ontario, including the 1797 Brant Tract Treaty, and the 1805 Toronto Purchase (Treaty 13).